peteanderson80/Matterport3DSimulator/README.md

 ### Room-to-Room (R2R) Navigation Task

 Please refer to [specific instructions](tasks/R2R/README.md) to setup and run this task.
+There is a test server and leaderboard available at [EvalAI](https://evalai.cloudcv.org/web/challenges/challenge-page/97/overview).

 ## Installation / Build Instructions